 Instructor: J Chachula

-The Meisner Intensive is a three, six, or nine-month program of acting training based on the work of Sanford Meisner, Larry Silverberg, and William Esper.
+The Meisner Intensive: Level I is a twelve-week program of acting training based on the work of Sanford Meisner, Larry Silverberg, and William Esper.
 Students are taken step by step through a unique, improvisational exercise that trains them to be thoroughly and truthfully responsive, grounded in deep, personal meaning, and passionately engaged in action.
 Make no mistake: students are not simply told what's missing in their work, they are guided through the work.
 It is absolutely practicable: a technique designed to keep you out of your head on stage.

 Frequently Asked Questions

 What are the classes like?

 The atmosphere is fun, supportive, and healthy.
 You can also expect to be surrounded by other committed students, since I'll be doing everything I can to ensure the integrity of the group.
 Class size will be limited in order for each student to participate fully.
 If you've taken classes from Flying Machine in the past, you're already familiar with our teaching style.
 We are sensitive and compassionate people dedicated to adding something wonderful to the world.
 The Meisner classes are fun but intense.
 You can expect the experience to be thrilling and frustrating and liberating and scary.
 It's one of those experiences that defy labeling.